Tarpon Hole (King’s Spring)

 Description of King’s Spring

 One of the two 1st magnitude springs here is King’s Spring or Tarpon Hole (the other one is the less powerful Hunter Spring).
 This spring emanates from the bottom of King’s Bay and has formed some 140 – 170 m large and 6 m deep, conical depression.
 Earlier it was reported that the depression was up to 20 m deep.
-Water comes from an area in the limestone rock with multiple openings and fractures – these might be consequences of a fairly recent collapse of spring cave.
+Water comes from an area in the limestone rock with multiple openings and fractures – these might be consequences of a fairly recent collapse of the spring cave.

 In calm weather, there is well visible the boil of water above the spring.